-PUBLIC OMBUDSMAN OF THE SOFIA MUNICIPALITY
+LOCAL OMBUDSMAN OF THE SOFIA MUNICIPALITY

-The Public Ombudsman is completely independent, operating pursuant to the Bulgarian Constitution, the Bulgarian legislation and the ratified international treaties, guided by the following principles: rule of law, independence, justice, transparency, humanity and tolerance.
+The Local Ombudsman is completely independent, operating pursuant to the Bulgarian Constitution, the Bulgarian legislation and the ratified international treaties, guided by the following principles: rule of law, independence, justice, transparency, humanity and tolerance.

-The local ombudsman ensures equal opportunities to all citizens to protect their rights and legal interests, irrespective of their gender, race, nationality, ethnicity, social origin, age, material status, political positions, religious beliefs, before the bodies of the local government and the local administration in the Sofia Municipality.
+The Local Ombudsman ensures equal opportunities to all citizens, before the bodies of the local government and the local administration in the Sofia Municipality, to protect their rights and legal interests, irrespective of their gender, race, nationality, ethnicity, social origin, age, material status, political positions, religious beliefs.

-Who can address the Public Ombudsman?
+Who can to address the Local Ombudsman?

 Any physical person, Bulgarian nationals or foreigners, as well as persons without citizenship, legal entities, civil associations and NGOs, industry and other organizations, operating within the Sofia Municipality.

-When you can approach the Public Ombudsman?
+When can you approach the Local Ombudsman?

-· Violation of the requirements for lawfulness and correctness of administrative acts and actions by the bodies of the local government;
+→ Violation of the requirements for lawfulness and correctness of administrative acts and actions by the bodies of the local government;

 → Non-observance of the procedures for the issuance of administrative acts and provision of administrative services;

 → Provision of false or insufficient information, regarding the exercising of rights and obligations to the citizens, and the rules and conditions for the provision of administrative services;

-- Manifestations of incompetence, carelessness or disrespect of citizens’ dignity.
+→ Manifestations of incompetence, carelessness or disrespect of citizens’ dignity.

-When can the Public Ombudsman interfere?
+When can the Local Ombudsman interfere?

-Public Ombudsman’s authorities do not concern:
+Local Ombudsman’s authorities do not concern:

-- internal relations between different local government bodies and the municipal administration;
+• internal relations between different local government bodies and the municipal administration;

-- privatization and operations of the municipal companies;
+• privatization and operations of the municipal companies;

-- matters and issues, related to the personal lives of citizens;
+• matters and issues, related to the personal lives of citizens;

-- court procedures – complaints, filed with a court or already settled by an effective judicial act or a prosecutor’s decree.
+• court procedures – complaints filed with a court or already settled by an effective judicial act or a prosecutor’s decree.

 • prepare complaints, signals or other documents on behalf of citizens, as required for referral to other authorities or institutions, as well as to submit such documents to the respective institutions;